philbennett94/open-social/README.md

 		limit=10,
 		kwargs=options)
 ```
 Data is returned as a list of dictionaries where each dictionary entry is a datapoint returned from a social media platform's api.
 OPSO parses data returned from each social media platform differently.
-A parsed response contains only a subset of fields returned by the api's.
+A parsed response contains only a subset of fields returned by the apis.